dallen91801/Heart-Disease-Analysis/README.md

 Our objective for this project is to analyze a heart dataset and establish a correlation among number of cardiac test variables to heart disease.
 #
+•	Data Source: Original data is from a clinical study conducted in 1989 and published in the American Journal of Cardiology.
+The title is: "International Application of a New Probability
+Algorithm for the Diagnosis of Coronary Artery" by Detrano et. al.

+#
 Major observations are listed below.
 #
 •	Sex was a major determinant for heart disease.
 Females were less likely to develop heart disease than males.